audioscavenger/BiasBuster/README.md

 ## Contribution

 I will be open to any contribution.
 If you have any idea, please let me know.
 I am by no means an expert in English language or statistics.
-Any idea to help reveal the agenda of the programmings is welcome.
+Any idea to help reveal the agenda of the programmings are welcome.

 ## License